What the 2026 Budget Changes Mean for Property Prices, Investors, Buyers and Renters

 If they are serious about home ownership, they might have look further, in locations which currently do not have supply issues.
 But what the budget did not mention is, even these locations, which used to be cheaper, will be more expensive, as investors are now attracted to them.
 First home buyers will need to expect to pay more to buy them, due to the higher competition.

 So, while these new tax changes does not magically make a $1 million home affordable for someone approved for $750,000.
 It will likely cause increased competition for these new house and land packages, driving prices up.
 Just like any government supported incentives, instead of helping first home buyers, these changes will in fact make it harder for first home buyers.
-It also does not help that the Budget also announced that the government will increase immigrants by 2,000,000 over the next 5 years.

-How will upgraders respond to the 2026 Budget?
+How Will Upgraders Respond to the 2026 Budget?

 Upgraders are very important, especially in Melbourne’s family-home markets.
 They might have equity, but they are still challenged by current owners holding onto good properties.